+Rwanda to take in Afghan refugee students.
 Rwanda is set to welcome refugee students fleeing Afghanistan, officials confirmed Wednesday, making it the second African country to host Afghan refugees after Uganda.

 The news was announced through a tweet by Shabana Basij-Rasikh, the president and co-founder of the Afghanistan Leadership School (SOLA), indicating that Afghanistan’s only boarding school for girls is moving all 250 of its students, faculty, staff, and family members to the East African nation to continue their education for the coming months.

 “As announced earlier by the Ministry of Education, we welcome the SOLA community to Rwanda.
 We are respecting their request for privacy so there will be no further comments at this time,” Rwanda’s Education Ministry told Anadolu Agency in a short statement.

 Since last week, reports indicated that all the students, professors, management staff, and family members affiliated with the school had left Kabul, following the capture of the capital Kabul by the Taliban.

 Initially, they will be hosted for a semester, Basij-Rasikh said.

 While the date of arrival has not been disclosed, Basij-Rasikh added that all the evacuees are already on their way to Rwanda after transiting through Qatar.